d2cio/docs/docs/getting-started/hosts.md

 Each host has logs (server logs).

-The line which has elision marks, in the end, can be opened with a mouse click.
+The line which has ellipsis marks, in the end, can be opened with a mouse click.

 ![Hosts](../img/host_logs.png)